 - Taeniasis is an intestinal infection caused by adult tapeworms.

-Once in the human body, cysticerci develop into adult tapeworms that live in the intestine and release egg-bearing gravid proglottids (segments) which are passed out with faeces.
+Taeniasis is acquired by humans through the inadvertent ingestion of their cysticerci in undercooked pork or beef.
+Once in the human body, cysticerci develop into adult tapeworms that live in the intestine and release egg-bearing gravid proglottids (segments) which are passed with faeces.

 In the case of cysticercosis due to T. solium, the incubation period is variable, and infected people may remain asymptomatic for years.